 GCSE Exam Preparation:

-Key Stage 5 English Literature
+A-level English Literature

 Students study A-level English Literature AQA Specification 7717.